EjiroLaurelD/altschool-cloud-exercises/semester3-exercises/hostname/README.md

 ![ip](../hostname/ip1.png)
 ![ip2](../hostname/ip2.png)

+Delete your Nat gateway as it is not a free service and release the Elastic Ip.

+Your App will be on and running as long as you do not do any further update on it.
+So unless you are completely done with the setup, do not delete your Nat gatway.

+We have come to the end of this project, I hope you enjoyed it as I much as I did.

 Thank you for reading my process.

-I will be documenting the process of Configuring the insfrastructure with an updated Ansible-playbook shortly.
+I will be documenting the process of Configuring the entire process (Infrastructure as code) with an updated Ansible-playbook shortly.

 Watch this space!